Slow Cooker Black Beans

 Looking for some inspiration?
 These are some of the ways I love serving these black beans:

 - Quesadillas and tacos.
 These tender beans work great as a filling for quesadillas and tacos.
 Check out my Black Bean Taco recipe for a fuss-free lunch option, or this Black Bean and Corn Quesadillas for a feel-good dinner.
+They are also delicious with these easy Mushroom Tacos.

 - Grain bowls.
 Looking to whip up a delicious grain bowl for lunch or dinner?
 Start with a base like quinoa or Mexican Cauliflower Rice, then add these black beans along with some cooked veggies and cheese.
 Yum!